 There are two excellent reasons to grow Abutilon species: the flowers or the blooms.
 In general, the plants feature deeply lobed leaves reminiscent of maple leaves, although these loose-growing shrubs are in no way related to maple trees.
-Variegated species are grown for their striking, exotic looking leaves, while flowering species have solid green leaves and lovely, pendant flowers in a variety of colors.
-Although these aren't the most common houseplants around, extensive work has been done with a handful of species to produce a variety of beautiful cultivars that are prized for their leaf shape and flower color.
-In terms of culture, these are not particularly difficult plants to grow and prefer a cooler winter room with less water, then warmth and adequate moisture in the summer.
+Variegated species are grown for their striking, exotic-looking leaves, while flowering species have solid green leaves and lovely pendant flowers in various colors.
+Although these aren't the most common houseplants around, extensive work has been done with a handful of species to produce various beautiful cultivars prized for their leaf shape and flower color.
+In terms of culture, these are not particularly difficult plants to grow, and they prefer a cooler winter room with less water than the warmth and adequate moisture in the summer.
 For best results, prune the plants to encourage bushiness.

 Light: Ideally, Abutilon should receive a few hours of direct sunlight, making an east-facing window the perfect situation throughout the summer.
-In the winter, you can safely reduce light, but the shortening light cycle will probably be adequate so you don't need to move the plant.
+You can safely reduce light in the winter, but the shortening light cycle will probably be adequate, so you don't need to move the plant.

 Water: During the summer growth period, let the soil dry to 1 inch (2.5 cm) between waterings, then give adequate water until it runs through the pot.
 In the winter, reduce the watering to monthly.
 It also helps to mist plants weekly or so throughout the winter to prevent pest infections.

 Soil: A rich, peat-based potting soil with excellent drainage is beneficial.

 Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Reduce or stop fertilizer entirely in the winter.